 Over the last 25 years the demographic development has been largely determined by migration.
-Migration is driven by labour and family migration, free mobility of EEA/CH citizens and refugee flows.
+Migration s driven by labour and family migration, free mobility of EEA/CH citizens and refugee flows.
 Natural population growth flowing from fertility and life expectancy (Births over deaths) has had practically no influence on the population size since the end of the 1990s.
-(Figure 29 and Figure 30)
+(Table 20)